 To date I have written and scrapped no less than 4 drafts of this post to sum up the last year of my life.
 My first year as a thru hiker.
 To me, and

-Circumstances of review Throughout the winter and early Spring I wore the Description This reversible down parka boasts a generous urban cut and
+Circumstances of review Throughout the winter and early Spring I wore the Montbell Colorado Parka exclusively.
+I've worn it extensively both on and

 Trying to sort through the sea of incredible online photos is nearly impossible.
 In order to help us with that the millennials, or at least those